Modelur/docs/docs/reference/city_block.md

-Under City Block tab (Figure 4.41) you can add, edit or remove [City Blocks](https://en.wikipedia.org/wiki/City_block), using which you can separate the whole development into smaller parts for which Urban Control Values (eg. FAR) are calculated separately.
+Under City Block tab (Figure 4.41) you can add, edit or remove [City Blocks](https://en.wikipedia.org/wiki/City_block), using which you can separate the whole development into smaller parts for which Urban Control Values (eg. FAR, Required Parking Spaces, etc.) are calculated separately.
+Additionally, you can also define different zoning rules and default Building Parameters for each City Block.

 ![City Block tab](../img/modelur_city_block_tab.png)
 <figcaption>Figure 4.41 - City Block tab, which shows Parameters of selected City Block.
 In this case only Land Use is overloaded (set specifically for selected City Block), while other (non-checked) are taken from the Whole Plot.</figcaption>